Onboarding

 What Is Onboarding in Finance?

-The comprehensive process of integrating a new user or client into an organization, platform, or service.
-In the financial context, it involves account setup, identity verification (KYC), funding, and education on platform features.
+Onboarding is the comprehensive and multi-staged process of integrating a new user, client, or employee into an organization, platform, or service.
+In the financial services industry, this critical "first-touch" experience encompasses account setup, identity verification via Know Your Customer (KYC) protocols, financial suitability assessments, and the initial education required to navigate the platform effectively.

 Key Takeaways

-• Onboarding is the critical first step in the customer journey, setting the tone for the user experience and relationship with the financial institution.
+• Onboarding serves as the gateway for the entire customer journey, setting the psychological tone for the relationship between the user and the financial institution.

 Why Compliance Matters